SNOWPLUS and the Guangming District Government of Shenzhen Reach Strategic Cooperation

-SHENZHEN, China, Nov.
-7, 2019 /PRNewswire/ -- The Shenzhen Guangming District government reached a strategic cooperation agreement with Shenzhen SNOWPLUS Electronic Cigarette Co., Ltd. SNOWPLUS will become a key local industrial project and is expected to move its headquarters to the Guangming District by the end of 2019.
+SHENZHEN, CHINA / ACCESSWIRE / November 8, 2019 / The Shenzhen Guangming District government reached a strategic cooperation agreement with Shenzhen SNOWPLUS Electronic Cigarette Co., Ltd. SNOWPLUS will become a key local industrial project and is expected to move its headquarters to the Guangming District by the end of 2019.
 The Guangming District government will actively support the development of SNOWPLUS in the local area.

 SNOWPLUS is one of the leading technology brands in China's electronic atomization industry.
 Since its establishment, SNOWPLUS has launched a new electronic atomization production process which has won the praise of the industry and the market.